 - Next, you will need to authorize the connection between Jira and SecurityScorecard.

 - Once authorization is successfully granted, you will be returned to the SecurityScorecard platform and the Jira connection will be completed.

-Once the installation is complete, you can set up notifications from SecurityScorecard to your designated Slack channel.
+Once the installation is complete, you can create tickets from SecurityScorecard to your designated Jira Project.

 - From the Jira App page, select Rules & Actions.

 - In the Create a new app integration rule drop down, you will see the option to create your own custom rule or leverage one of the pre-defined rules provided by SecurityScorecard.

 - Once you select an option, you will be led to Rule Builder to customize and save your rule.
 Alternatively, you can always access our Rule Builder by going to My Settings and selecting Rules.

 - In our Rule Builder, you can create and edit rules to receive Jira tickets.
 You will need to fill out the following fields to create rules that alert you in Jira:

 - Rule Name: what you want to call your rule

 - Event: select the event that will trigger a rule, such as a grade drop or rise, overall score drop or rise, or overall score percentage drop.